SocksTheWolf/SimpleBSkyLabeler/README.md

-# Simple account-only Bluesky labelling service
+# Simple account-only Bluesky labeler

-Can I create a labeller that only applies labels to accounts and save myself from the complexity of implementing the `com.atproto.label.subscribeLabels` and `/xrpc/com.atproto.label.queryLabels` endpoints?
+This is a very barebones Cloudflare Worker which acts as a Bluesky labeler service.

+It omits some features like signatures and support for the `queryLabels` endpoint, but seems to work just fine with the native bsky.app web and iOS app.